+Variable pay

-Fixed pay Basic salary Grade, market benchmarking and performance driven.
-Grade is determined using the Willis Towers Watson global grading framework and salaries for roles are determined by using functional external market benchmark data.
-Pensions The Society contributes up to a maximum of 16% of salary (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
-The pension benefits relating to the Executive Directors are outlined in the 2019 Annual Report and Accounts.
-Benefits Include the provision of a car allowance, private medical insurance and death in service benefits.
-Variable pa ly Variable pay All code staff participate in one discretionary bonus schemes.
-The bonus schemes are based upon a modular scorecard approach derived from the Society's strategic goals, which include effective risk management.
+All code staff participate in one discretionary bonus scheme.
+The bonus scheme is based upon a modular scorecard approach derived from the Society's strategic goals, which include effective risk management.
 As a mutual the Society does not issue shares on the Stock Exchange.
 For this reason the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
 The Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay.